Last updated: May 17, 2023

 In addition, the multi-member LLC with multiple DBA names may be able to choose to be taxed as a partnership or a corporation.

-This will you to use multiple DBA names instead of creating separate LLCs.
+This will allow you to use multiple DBA names instead of creating separate LLCs.

 Benefits of Having Multiple DBAs

-• You can take advantage of different tax treatments for businesses.
+- You can take advantage of different tax treatments for multiple businesses.

 Ultimately, whether or not you should register more DBAs depends on the specific situation and goals of your LLC.
-Therefore you must consult legal advice from a law firm.
+Therefore, we recommend consulting a law firm for legal or tax advice.

-It ensures you're working toward your best interests with two businesses.
+It ensures you're working toward your best interests with multiple businesses, especially with separate bank accounts.

 Steps To Set Up a DBA For an LLC